 So far in 2018, there are more than 44 million people in employment in Germany.
-The clear majority of them work full or part-time.
-But what ideas and regulations are new with regard to working hours?
+The vast majority of them work full or part-time.
+But what ideas and regulations are new in terms of working hours?

-Full-time is defined as working between 36 and 40 hours per week.
-The rule is to work 8 hours 5 days a week.
+Working hours of between 36 and 40 hours per week are considered full-time.
+The rule is to work 8 hours a day, 5 days a week.
 If there is no overtime.
-With 1.7 billion hours of overtime in 2017, Germany is one of the leaders in terms of overtime.
+With 1.7 billion hours of overtime in 2017, Germany is one of the frontrunners when it comes to overtime.

-However, too much work can have psychological as well as physical consequences.
-This fact has not been a secret for a long time.
-Already more than half of the employees complain about back and joint problems.
-Exhaustion is in second place.
+However, too much work can have both psychological and physical consequences.
+This fact is no longer a secret.
+More than half of employees already complain of back and joint complaints.
+In second place is exhaustion.
 Third place goes to headaches.

 But what can be done about it?
-Is it possible to reduce working hours by 20 per cent while keeping the salary the same?
-One study already says that about 18 million people in this country would like to give up working hours.
+Is it possible to reduce working hours by 20 percent while keeping the salary the same?
+According to one study, around 18 million people in Germany would like to give up working hours.

 This is exactly what a New Zealand company tested for two months.
 They introduced a four-day week.
 A team of researchers from Auckland University monitored the trial.
-The only condition for the workers was that they had to meet their weekly work targets.
+The only condition for the employees was that they had to achieve their weekly work targets.

 The result of this test was clear.
-The workers were more productive and satisfied than before.
-Stress levels also dropped sharply.
+The employees were more productive and happier than before.
+Their stress levels also fell sharply.

 At first glance, it admittedly looks paradoxical.
-Some problems can be hidden in a four-day week.
-For example, personnel costs increase because more employees are needed.
-Nevertheless, researchers assume that savings are possible.
+However, a four-day week can conceal a number of problems.
+For example, personnel costs increase as more employees are needed.
+Nevertheless, researchers believe that savings are possible.

-Another way to reduce the working hours of a full-time job is to introduce a six-hour day with full pay.
-Because people can be just as productive in six hours as in eight hours.
-Studies have already shown that many people can only really concentrate for a few hours a day.
+Another way to reduce the working hours of a full-time position is to introduce a six-hour day with full pay.
+After all, people can be just as productive in six hours as they can in eight.
+Studies have already shown that many people can only really concentrate on their work for a few hours a day.

 Some companies have even tried a six-hour day.
 And with success.
 Their turnover increased.

-But here, too, a major disadvantage is the higher personnel costs.
+But here, too, there is a major disadvantage in the higher personnel costs.

 The second form of working time is part-time.
-You can find out morein the next article.
+Find out more in the next article.

 About the author